jjdblast/bigdata-pipeline_wiki/Verify-Environment-Setup.md

 ## Troubleshooting
 ### Cannot Connect to Cloud Instance or Navigation Links
 * You likely have not configured your cloud instance firewall rules (GCE) or security groups (AWS) properly
-* Go back [HERE](https://github.com/fluxcapacitor/pipeline/wiki/Setup-Cloud-Environment#firewall-and-cloud-instance-security-groups) to set these up.
+* Go back [HERE](https://github.com/fluxcapacitor/pipeline/wiki/Setup-Cloud-Environment#firewall-and-cloud-instance-security-groups) and open up the cloud instance firewall rules or security groups to all incoming traffic on all ports
-* Try again once you've opened up the cloud instance firewall rules or security groups to all incoming traffic on all ports
+* Try again once you've properly configured the networking